-- Difficulty is adjusted periodically, roughly, every two weeks. - Keeps the block generation rate constant, 1 block every 10 minutes. - Accommodates the increasing computation power of miners. - New strong miners may join the network, hence, they will be able to solve the puzzle faster. - Affects the security of the blockchain, strong miners could be able to rewrite the blockchain and change its view. - Miners are incentivised for mining by: - Mining rewards. - Transaction fees.
+- Difficulty is adjusted periodically, roughly, every two weeks. - Keeps the block generation rate constant, 1 block every 10 minutes. - Accommodates the increasing computation power of miners. - New strong miners may join the network, hence, they will be able to solve the puzzle faster. - Affects the security of the blockchain, strong miners could be able to rewrite the blockchain and change the system view. - Miners are incentivised to mine to collect: - Mining rewards, - \circ and transaction fees.